kuadrat/data-slicer/paper.md

 This is facilitated on the GUI side through a simple draggable line to select the slice direction and behind the scenes by the use of optimized functions which enable the superior speed of this operation.
-The second feature worth mentioning is the inclusion of an \ipy\ console which is aware of the loaded data as well as of all GUI elements.
+The second feature worth mentioning is the inclusion of an ipython console which is aware of the loaded data as well as of all GUI elements.
 The console immediately enables users to run any analysis routine suitable to their respective needs.
-This includes running \py\ commands live, in a workflow familiar to
-\software{pylab} or \software{Jupyter}~\cite{00jupyter} notebook users but
-also loading or directly running scripts into or from the console, using
-\ipy's line magic functions \texttt{\%load} and \texttt{\%run} respectively.
+This includes running python commands live, in a workflow familiar to pylab or Jupyter~\cite{00jupyter} notebook users but also loading or directly running scripts into or from the console, using ipython's line magic functions \texttt{\%load} and \texttt{\%run} respectively.
-Effectively, this design is central in empowering users to do anything they want --- as long as it is possible to accomplish with \py.
+Effectively, this design is central in empowering users to do anything they want --- as long as it is possible to accomplish with python.

 ## Plugins
-It is clear that it can get complicated and tedious to run certain types of data processing or analysis from the \ipy\ console, as described in the previous paragraph.
+It is clear that it can get complicated and tedious to run certain types of data processing or analysis from the ipython console, as described in the previous paragraph.
 For such cases, PIT provides an additional level of customizability and control through its plugin system.
-Plugins are regular \py\ packages that can be loaded from within PIT and enhance it with new functionality.
+Plugins are regular python packages that can be loaded from within PIT and enhance it with new functionality.
-A plugin can interact with all elements in PIT via the same interfaces as can be done through the built-in \ipy\ console.
+A plugin can interact with all elements in PIT via the same interfaces as can be done through the built-in ipython console.
 Creating a plugin therefore requires little programming skills and no further knowledge of the inner workings of PIT.
 In this manner, different communities of users can create and share their field-specific plugins which allow them to customize PIT to their needs.

-As an example, we mention the \software{ds-arpes-plugin}, which provides basic functionalities for loading of ARPES datasets and handles for typical analysis functions, customized and taylored to be used from within PIT.
+As an example, we mention the ds-arpes-plugin, which provides basic functionalities for loading of ARPES datasets and handles for typical analysis functions, customized and taylored to be used from within PIT.